abyshergill/Image-Watermarker/README.md

 * **Start Watermarking:** Click the "Start Watermarking" button.
 The application will process all supported image files in the input folder and save them to the output folder.
 A status bar will show progress, and a pop-up will notify you upon completion.

+### Note :
+90% percent of code for this application is vibe coding using google gemini only 10% by human to fix small issue.
 **Enjoy watermarking your images with ease!**

 ## LICENSE AND AUTHOR